NielsPilgaard/Scientia/.github/README.md

 Join the Scientia Discord, and ask for permission to contribute/test the modpack.
 If accepted, follow these steps to setup your workspace:

-1) Fork the Scientia repository
+1) Fork the Scientia repository.
-2) Clone your fork to your PC, I recommend using [Sourcetree](https://www.sourcetreeapp.com/)
+2) Clone your fork to your PC, I recommend using [Sourcetree](https://www.sourcetreeapp.com/).
-3) Download the latest manifest.zip from the `files` channel in the Discord
+3) Download the latest manifest.zip from the `files` channel in the Discord.
-4) Import the manifest.zip using Twitch or MultiMC
+4) Import the manifest.zip using Twitch or MultiMC.
-5) Move the `mods` folder from your imported instance into the folder you made in step 2)
+5) Move the `mods` folder from your imported instance into the folder you made in step 2.

 You're done!

 To update, the steps are as follow:

-1) Pull from master from the Scientia repository into your fork
+1) Pull from master from the Scientia repository into your fork.
-2) Delete the mods folder from your local instance
+2) Delete the mods folder from your local instance.
-3) Repeat steps 3-5 from the setup
+3) Repeat steps 3-5 from the setup.

 * * *